Philip Larkin: Fiction based on Larkin's life

 In 1999, Oliver Ford Davies starred in Ben Brown's play Larkin With Women at the Stephen Joseph Theatre, Scarborough, reprising his role at the Orange Tree Theatre, London, in 2006.
 The play was published by Larkin's usual publishers, Faber and Faber.
 Set in the three decades after Larkin's arrival in Hull, it explores his long relationships with Monica Jones, Maeve Brennan and Betty Mackereth.
-Another Larkin-inspired entertainment, devised by and starring Sir Tom Courtenay, was given a pre-production performance on the afternoon of Saturday 29 June 2002 at Hull University's Middleton Hall.
+Another Larkin-inspired entertainment, devised by and starring Sir Tom Courtenay, was given a pre-production performance in June 2002 at Hull University's Middleton Hall.
 Courtenay performed his one-man play Pretending to Be Me as part of the Second Hull International Conference on the Work of Philip Larkin.

 In November that year, Courtenay debuted the play at the West Yorkshire Playhouse, later transferring the production to the Comedy Theatre in London's West End.
 An audio recording of the play, which is based on Larkin's letters, interviews, diaries and verse, was released in 2005.
 In June 2010, Courtenay returned to the University of Hull to give a performance of a newly revised version of Pretending to Be Me called Larkin Revisited in aid of the Larkin statue appeal as part of the Larkin 25 festival.

-In July 2003, BBC Two broadcast a play entitled Love Again—its title also that of one of Larkin's most painfully personal poems—dealing with the last thirty years of Larkin's life (though not shot anywhere near Hull).
+In July 2003, BBC Two broadcast a film entitled Love Again—its title also that of one of Larkin's most painfully personal poems—dealing with the last thirty years of Larkin's life (though not shot anywhere near Hull).
 The lead role was played by Hugh Bonneville, and in the same year Channel 4 broadcast the documentary Philip Larkin, Love and Death in Hull.

 In April 2008, BBC Radio 4 broadcast a play by Chris Harrald entitled Mr Larkin's Awkward Day, recounting the practical joke played on him in 1957 by his friend Robert Conquest, a fellow poet.

 Philip Larkin Society

 The Philip Larkin Society is a charitable organization dedicated to preserving the memory and works of Philip Larkin.
 It was formed in 1995 on the tenth anniversary of Larkin's death, and achieved charity status in the United Kingdom in 2000.
 Anthony Thwaite, one of Larkin's literary executors, was the society's president until his death in 2021.
-Professor Eddie Dawes and Professor James Booth are Honorary Vice-Presidents and Honorary Life Members.
+Professor James Booth is an Honorary Vice-president and Honorary Life Member, as was Professor Eddie Dawes, the society's inaugural Chair.
 The current Society president is Rosie Millard OBE.
-The Society's Chair is Graham Chesters and Deputy Chair is Lyn Lockwood.
+The Society's Chair is Graham Chesters and deputy chair is Lyn Lockwood.